-Companies are always selling either or both a service or a products.
-The global process of selling a product or a service is the same and can be divided in three important phases:
+Companies are always selling either a service or a product or both.
+The global process of selling a product or a service is the same and can be divided into three important phases:

 The first is the order from the client to our company

 The second is the delivering of the goods, or the performing of the service